Where Everything Fights Everything

 With minimal acquisition cost and near-zero running expenses, the bicycle remains the ultimate economical transport choice.

-Environmental impact bicycle Wins
+Environmental impact Bicycle Wins

 Electric Scooter